Mikhail Sokol , Scala / Java Developer

 - Create a Scala service to handle emailing with SES.

-Remember that you also need to save emails' IDs in your database and compare the IDs; how you implement these functionalities is up to you.
+Remember that you also need to save the emails' IDs in your database and compare the IDs.
+How you implement this functionality is up to you, as we'll be focusing on configuring Amazon SES and SNS.

 We can now start with the first step.